5 questions to ask when you’re considering a counter-offer

 There are plenty of reasons why it might be time to move on, and for most people these are not just about money.
 It can feel flattering to get a pay rise and feel you’re wanted, but it’s unlikely to be a long-term solution for you unless you can feel confident that the underlying issues that made you want to leave in the first place are likely to be addressed.

-After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway, according to Sam Walters, Associate Director at Robert Walters.
+After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway, according to Henry Smith, Director at Robert Walters New York.

 2. Have you taken some time to weigh up your decision?